Home > Blog > Capability of the PCB Surface Mount Plant

 6、 Last but not least, determine the preferred operating temperature and which soldering paste is optimal.

 Knowing these key elements when choosing a solder paste will help you pick the right one.
-Do not forget to make the best decision when it comes to the solder paste alloy ratio: melting temperature, tensile strength, lead content and allow powder particle size.
+Do not forget to make the best decision when it comes to the solder paste alloy ratio: melting temperature, tensile strength, lead content, and allow powder particle size.

 Solder Paste Inspection (SPI)

 Here the SPI machines are coming to provide help.
-These machines are utilizing cameras that are capable of capturing 3D images and evaluating the quality of the solder paste factors such as height, alignment, volume, and more.
+These machines utilize cameras that are capable of capturing 3D images and evaluating the quality of the solder paste factors such as height, alignment, volume, and more.
 This equipment can provide quick feedback regarding the quality of each board and provoke action from manufacturers for removal.

 Overall, this process provides the manufacturers with a close and accurate observation of the solder printing process and also cuts down the cost of reworking bad units.